tc39/proposal-temporal/docs/yearmonth.md

 The `duration` argument is an object with properties denoting a duration, such as `{ months: 5 }`, or a `Temporal.Duration` object.

-If the result is earlier or later than the range of dates that `Temporal.YearMonth` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `disambiguation`.
+If the result is earlier or later than the range of dates that `Temporal.YearMonth` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

-Other than for out-of-range values, the `disambiguation` option has no effect in the default ISO calendar, because a year is always 12 months and therefore not ambiguous.
+The `overflow` option has no effect in the default ISO calendar, because a year is always 12 months and therefore not ambiguous.
 It doesn't matter in this case that years and months can be different numbers of days, as the resolution of `Temporal.YearMonth` does not distinguish days.
-However, disambiguation may have an effect in other calendars where years can be different numbers of months.
+However, `overflow` may have an effect in other calendars where years can be different numbers of months.

 Adding a negative duration is equivalent to subtracting the absolute value of that duration.